 Player | Team | Odds |

-The NBA’s Defensive Player of the Year Award is one of the NBA’s prestigious annual awards.
-It is given to the best defensive player of the regular season.
+The NBA's Defensive Player of the Year Award is one of the NBA's most prestigious annual awards.
+It is given to the player with the most defensive impact throughout the regular season.
 The winner is chosen by a panel of 124 sportswriters and broadcasters throughout the United States and Canada.

-The winner of the 2023 NBA Defensive Player of the Year award will be the 41st in the award’s history.
-They will join the likes of Dikembe Mutombo, Ben Wallace, and Rudy Gobert as some of league history’s greatest ever defenders.
+The 2023 NBA Defensive Player of the Year award winner will be the 41st in the award's history.
+They will join the likes of Dikembe Mutombo, Ben Wallace, and Rudy Gobert as some of league history's greatest-ever defenders.

-Individual ability is paramount to a player’s chances at the award.
-Some of the season’s block and steal leaders are certain to be in contention for the award.
+Individual ability is paramount to a player's chances at the award.
 Excellent individual defense is always the measure for the award winner.
+Some of the season's block-and-steal leaders are certain to be in contention for the prize.

-Let’s answer some of the most important questions about the NBA Defensive Player of the Year Award!
+Let's answer some of the most critical questions about the NBA Defensive Player of the Year Award!

 Season | Team | Age | Games | MPG | PPG | RPG | APG | SPG | BPG | FG% | 3P% |